 MyCAA Eligibility & Benefits

 Unfortunately, the MyCAA program is not open to every military spouse.
-It is only open to spouses of active duty servicemembers who are in the pay grades of E-1 through E-5, W-1 and W-2, and O-1 and O-2.
-Spouses of activated Guard members and reservists are also eligible for the program, provided the servicemember is on Titte-10 orders and the spouse will finish their sponsored courses before the service member is off Title 10 military orders.
+It is only open to spouses of active-duty service members who are in the pay grades of E-1 through E-5, W-1 and W-2, and O-1 and O-2.
+Spouses of activated National Guard members and reservists are also eligible for the program, provided the service member is on Title 10 orders.
+The sponsored spouse must finish their courses before the service member is off Title 10 military orders.

-What is not covered: The MyCAA program does not cover application or enrollment fees, lab fees, student ID cards, computer and technology fees, and many other associated education fees commonly found on college campuses.
+MyCAA cannot be used for GED tests, English as a Second Language courses, continuing education units through professional associations or preparatory courses.
+The MyCAA program does not cover application or enrollment fees, lab fees, student ID cards, computer and technology fees and many other associated education fees commonly found on college campuses.

 MyCAA Application Process

 You can also contact your school academic advisor for assistance.
-If they are unfamiliar with the program or you need additional assistance, then try contacting a Career and Education Consultant at Military OneSource.
-They can be reached at 1-800-342-9647 and can help you find a portable career that interests you, help you develop your Career and Training Plan, and help you navigate through the process.
+If they are unfamiliar with the MyCAA program or you need additional assistance, contact a Career and Education Consultant at Military OneSource.
+They can be reached at 1-800-342-9647.
+The consultant can assist with finding a career field that interests you and help you navigate through the process.

 Overall, this is a good plan to help spouses of junior military members get started on their degree plan or to obtain a license that can be used to help further their careers.